 - Secure remote work: e.g. to offer it as an alternative to unsecure public Wi-Fi for remote employees or app-based workers

-- Digital divide relief: e.g. to allow the 25% of Americans who do not have wireless broadband or the 3 billion disconnected people globally to get efficient and affordable access to the internet
+- Digital divide mitigation: e.g. to allow the 25% of Americans who do not have wireless broadband or the 3 billion disconnected people globally to get efficient and affordable access to the internet

-While eSIM API’s are still in early stages, such API’s expected to gain momentum with the rapid growth of consumer IoT and penetration of eSIM in smart devices.
-Add to that the evolution of 5G, edge and cloud computing, eSIM API’s are expected to offer the developer community a new “gateway” for innovation using wireless connectivity.
+While eSIM API’s are in early stages, such wireless API’s expected to gain momentum with the rapid growth of consumer IoT and penetration of eSIM in smart devices.
+Add to that the evolution of 5G, edge and cloud computing, wireless API’s are expected to offer the developer community a new “gateway” for innovation using wireless connectivity.